 NYSCA/GHHN Collections Needs Assessment Program

 The NYSCA/GHHN Collection Needs Assessment Program is a NYSCA/GHHN Grant partnership program which provides two opportunities for museums across New York State.
+This is the 4th and FINAL year of this grant program.
 These are the guidelines for the Site Assessment Program.

 Please contact Priscilla Brendler

 If you have technical questions specifically regarding the application portal, please contact Kerry Sclafani, GHHN Program Director

 Step 1.
 Detailed information on the CNAP Grant Application can be found in the Guidelines above.

 The Narrative Project Description (see page 3 of Guidelines) is a space for you to explain the need for a collections care consultant.
 Please describe the activities that will be conducted during the site assessment and why your chosen consultant is the most appropriate choice for the project.
 Please note, this grant program will not identify the appropriate consultant for you.
 For your convenience, GHHN maintains a continually updated list of area consultants.
 You are free to choose a consultant from this list or your own consultant.
 You may find the list on our website here.
 Inclusion on this list does not constitute NYSCA or GHHN’s endorsement of a consultant.